-The constitutional capital of Bolivia is Sucre, though the power of government has since shifted to La Paz, which most people think of as the capital.
+The constitutional capital of Bolivia is Sucre, though the power of government has shifted to La Paz, which most people consider the capital.

 Bolivia’s Cerro Rico is the scene of silver mine tours in Potosí, the world’s highest city.
 Here, it’s still possible to take a tour inside active mines.

-A collection of stunning landscape photos from Bolivia, including mineral-rich lagoons, snow-capped volcanoes and the Salar de Uyuni (salt flat).
+A collection of stunning photos showing the landscape of Bolivia, including colorful lagoons, snow-capped volcanoes, and salt flats.